Trapped particle evolution driven by residual gas collisions: Introduction

 In this work, we present a comprehensive theoretical treatment of trapped particle loss and heating due to collisions with a room-temperature background vapor \cite{Deshmukh2023}.
-We derive an analytic expression for the trapped particle energy distribution evolution in time, based solely on a measured ensemble energy distribution (as the initial condition), the total collision rate, and the probability distribution function $P_t(E)$ for the energy transferred in a collision.
-Our treatment differs from prior work on the trap depth dependence of ensemble heating rates \cite{PhysRevA.61.033606,PhysRevA.62.063614,PhysRevA.106.052812,Shen_2021,Shen_2023} in that it is valid for all time and for any initial energy distribution.
-Moreover, it does not rely on a particular form for the transferred energy distribution.
+We derive an analytic expression for the trapped particle energy distribution evolution in time based solely on a measured ensemble energy distribution (as the initial condition), the total collision rate, and the probability distribution function $P_t(E)$ for the energy transferred in a collision.
+Our treatment differs from prior work on the trap depth dependence of ensemble heating rates \cite{PhysRevA.61.033606,PhysRevA.62.063614,PhysRevA.106.052812,Shen_2021,Shen_2023} in that it is valid for all time, for any initial energy distribution, and fully corrects analysis for heating of the trap.
+Moreover, it does not rely on a particular form for the transferred energy distribution, and is general with respect to trap-background interactions.
+Finally, our method can extract a collision rate using a single dimensional fit that can be made more precise by smoothing high SNR data instead of extrapolating low SNR data.
 We present a direct comparison of the theory with experimental measurements of a magnetically trapped rubidium-87 ensemble exposed to a background vapor of argon.
 By analyzing the energy evolution of the particles in the trap, we determine the total collision rate with a precision of better than 0.2\%.
 This represents a significant improvement (more than a factor of 5) in the precision for the total collision rate determination.
 Our theory was recently applied in Ref.~\cite{Eckel2023} to correct the total collision rate reported in a comparison between two cold atom vacuum standards and a classical vacuum metrology apparatus \cite{10.1116/5.0147686}.